bailylex/java-problem-solving/README.md

-# java-problem-solving
+# Java problem solving && tasks
-I will put here all exercises and tasks on subject of a Java programming
+I will put here most of exercises and tasks on the subject of a Java programming which I have done.

 # Running the tests